BardicDefense/purple-hack/README.md

 In a campaign where the journey is as important as the destination (or where there isn't even necessarily a main destination _per se_), overland movement comes into play.

 Travel overland is measured in 6-mile hexes. **Hex points** are spent to travel through hexes, and all player characters have a base hex point allowance of **four per day**, which can be modified by mounts, encumbrance, and fatigue (applied before encumbrance).
 A party travels at the rate of its slowest member.
+Mounts halve their hex points when travelling in Mountains, Jungle, or Swamps.

 The base cost in hex points to enter a hex depends on its terrain type.
 Unlisted terrain features like great rivers, canyons, etc. can further raise the cost.